helix-osu-firmware/axi_ethernet_streamer/README.md

 would be converted to 8-bit via an AXI Width Converter core.

+# Software

+Simple interface software is located under software/, with functions in hxlib.c for generic communication, and an example (showing HELIX control packets) in hxeth.c.

 # UDP/IP Core

 This module uses the UDP/IP core from OpenCores: